Annalena Baerbock

-Annalena Charlotte Alma Baerbock ([anaˈleːna ˈbɛːɐ̯bɔk]; born 15 December 1980) is a German politician of the Alliance 90/The Greens party serving as Germany's minister for foreign affairs since 2021.
+Annalena Charlotte Alma Baerbock ([anaˈleːna ˈbɛːɐ̯bɔk]; born 15 December 1980) is a German diplomat and politician of the Alliance 90/The Greens party.
+She served as Germany's minister for foreign affairs from 2021 to 2025.
+She has served as President of the United Nations General Assembly during its 80th session since 9 September 2025.

 From 2018 to January 2022, Baerbock served as co-leader of Alliance 90/The Greens, alongside Robert Habeck.
 She was the party's candidate for chancellor in the 2021 federal election.
-However, after the backlash she received due to a series of scandals involving her acts of plagiarism and exaggeration of her professional background in her CV, Olaf Scholz from SPD secured the chancellery instead.
+Olaf Scholz from SPD secured the chancellery instead of Baerbock.
 After the election, the Greens formed a traffic light coalition led by Olaf Scholz, and Baerbock was sworn in as Germany's first female foreign minister on 8 December 2021.

 Born in Hanover, West Germany, in 1980, Baerbock attended the University of Hamburg and the London School of Economics and Political Science.
 She was first elected to the Bundestag in 2013.
 From 2012 to 2015, she was a member of the party council of Alliance 90/The Greens and from 2009 to 2013, the leader of her party's group in the state of Brandenburg.

 Early life and education

-Baerbock is the daughter of a social worker and a mechanical engineer who worked for WABCO Vehicle Control Systems.
-After initially living in Nuremberg for several years, she moved to live in an old reconstructed farmhouse that her family owned in Schulenburg, which is part of Pattensen, near Hanover in Lower Saxony.
-There, she grew up with her two sisters and two cousins.
+Baerbock is the daughter of a social worker and a mechanical engineer who worked for the US-based WABCO Vehicle Control Systems.
+Her family lived in Nuremberg for several years during her early childhood years, then moved to Schulenburg, which is part of Pattensen, near Hanover in Lower Saxony.
+There she grew up in an old reconstructed farmhouse with her two sisters and two cousins.
 As a child, she joined her parents at anti-war and anti-nuclear power protests organized or supported by the Green Party.
-She attended the Humboldt School in Hanover and at the age of 16, spent an exchange year at Lake Highland Preparatory School in Orlando, Florida.
+She attended the Humboldt School in Hanover and at the age of 16 spent an exchange year in the United States at Lake Highland Preparatory School in Orlando, Florida.

 As a teenager, Baerbock was a competitive trampoline gymnast, taking part in German championships and winning bronze three times.

-From 2000 to 2004, Baerbock studied political science and public law at the University of Hamburg.
+From 2000 to 2004, Baerbock studied political science at the University of Hamburg, where she qualified for a pre-diploma.
 She also worked as a journalist for the Hannoversche Allgemeine Zeitung from 2000 to 2003.
 She completed internships at Norddeutscher Rundfunk, Deutsche Presseagentur and the Council of Europe.

-In 2005, Baerbock completed a one-year master course in public international law at the London School of Economics (LSE).
+In 2005, Baerbock completed a one-year master's course in public international law at the London School of Economics (LSE).
 During her time at LSE, she stayed at Carr-Saunders Hall in Fitzrovia.
 In 2005, she was a trainee at the British Institute of International and Comparative Law (BIICL).
 She also started a dissertation on natural disasters and humanitarian aid at the Free University of Berlin, but did not finish it.